xbeat/Machine-Learning/README.md

 Introduction to Principal Component Analysis (PCA)

 Principal Component Analysis (PCA) is a powerful dimensionality reduction technique used in data analysis and machine learning.
 It helps to identify patterns in high-dimensional data by transforming it into a new coordinate system where the axes represent the directions of maximum variance.

+## L2 Regularization!
+More Than Just Overfitting

+L2 Regularization: Beyond Overfitting

+L2 regularization is a powerful technique in machine learning, often misunderstood as solely a tool for reducing overfitting.
+While it does serve this purpose, its capabilities extend far beyond.
+This presentation will explore the lesser-known but equally important applications of L2 regularization, particularly its role in addressing multicollinearity in linear models.

 ## Introduction to Docker and Python Integration